daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

 ##### 4.3.2.6 "ping" method
-Check Device Agent works well or not
+Check if the Device Agent is working or not

 ```
 Device Agent <-- Thingp+ Gateway